This month for our Clinician Spotlight we spoke with Daniel Crandall, LPC, who brings a clear focus and well-rounded approach to Alpha Omega Clinic.

-Daniel’s interest in the field of psychology started from a young age.
-During his upbringing, a member of his family was involved in a tragic accident which left them with a traumatic brain injury.
+Daniel’s interest in the field of psychology started at a young age.
+During his upbringing, a member of his family was involved in a tragic accident that left them with a traumatic brain injury.
 This experience sparked an initial interest in biopsychology as a way to better understand what his family member had gone through.
 This later evolved into an interest in general psychology which resulted in Daniel’s first college degree (B.A. in Psychology).

 After completing his undergraduate, Daniel served in the United States Navy.
-Once he finished his military commitment, he pursued graduate school and graduated in 2000 with a M.A. in Transpersonal Psychology.
+Once he finished his military commitment, he pursued graduate school and graduated in 2000 with an M.A. in Transpersonal Psychology.
 While attending graduate school, he heard about the Institute for Psychological Sciences (IPS), and even attended one of the early IPS conferences.
 This would sow the seeds for his eventual destination after a long and winding road.

 After finishing graduate school, Daniel decided to step aside from the field of counseling due to life circumstances.
 In 2012, he made a decision to change careers and revisit his longing to become a therapist.
 He said this decision was sparked by a desire to immerse himself in something meaningful.
 Throughout the process of applying to IPS, Daniel began clarifying his vision and focus with the help of a mentor.
 He said that this really helped crystallize his place in the field.
 He knew he wanted to work with veterans, which would soon expand into a general focus on trauma.
-Daniel graduated in 2016 with a M.S. in Clinical Psychology from Divine Mercy University.
+Daniel graduated in 2016 with an M.S. in Clinical Psychology from Divine Mercy University.

-Throughout this journey Daniel also went through a spiritual transformation.
+Throughout this journey, Daniel also went through a spiritual transformation.
 He grew up Lutheran and considered becoming a military chaplain while attending graduate school.
 Life had other plans, and he became Greek Orthodox.
 He described his conversion as the result of an encounter with the beauty of the Divine Liturgy.
 He was drawn to the works of Pope John Paul II and eventually found his home in the Catholic Church.

 A Refined and Focused Treatment Approach